juanmendez/news/README.md

 - The architecture will be MVVM and its MVI variant.
 - **Cache is the source of truth**.
 Data fetched from the network is only used to update the cache.
 - The API key is stored in local.properties as apiKey="your API key"
+- The app supports both portrait and landscape without boiler plate code by virtue of LiveData
+- The app supports dark mode based on the phone's settings

 ## MVVM Architecture
 - Follows the vanilla implementation: